 Now it's your turn.

-Just in case you haven’t started creating your own plan to figure out what to launch, I decided to turn Cat’s post into a worksheet for you!
+Just in case you haven't started creating your own plan to figure out what to launch, take Cat's suggestions now and get to work!

 Cat LeBlanc is a Business Strategist & Venture Catalyst.
 Which means she has an uncanny talent for turning your brilliance into a profitable (& liberating) business.
 When Cat's not guiding emerging entrepreneurs to their new business breakthrough, she's in the spa with her partner, sipping cider, surrounded by ferns, soaking in the sweet freedom she's created for herself (and wants for you).
 Find out more at catleblanc.com and pick up your FREE Business Idea Starter Kit here.